Erikcruzk/TRT/README.md

 - Increase dataset. keep hidden from LLMs
 - Create test harness for all contracts
 - Get tools depending on vulnerability
+- Better Manticore Support
+- Select tmp folder location
+- Do not mute underlyning container logs (Mythril?).
+I want to be able to inspect the logs when I am inside

+### Improvements to TRT
+- Add config file for parsing of results
+- Do not reset execution time when retaking experiments
+- Automatically create tests for SC => fail if SC bugs are detected
+- TAT => Transformative Attack Tool.
+Shows how to attach an original SC
+- Adapt TRT to solve bug level

 docker ps -a | grep -E 'smartbugs/mythril:0.23.15|smartbugs/smartcheck|smartbugs/security:usolc|smartbugs/manticore:0.3.7|smartbugs/oyente:480e725|smartbugs/slither|smartbugs/maian:solc5.10|smartbugs/osiris:d1ecc37|trt:latest' | awk '{print $1}' | xargs docker rm -f